Micxxxman/websocket_contorl_coffee_robot_arm/README.md

 Control the coffee robot arm work.
-Robot arm will get the order from the websocket. it is very sample only send a IO signal by the ubuntu IOPG, to enhance the selling point we setup a website for customer to orde.
+Robot arm will get the order from the Websocket. it is very sample only send a IO signal by the ubuntu IOPG, to enhance the selling point we setup a website for customer to orde.
+The ubunt GPIO control will call by the c++ programm.